ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

-## Aligning Data to Darwin Core - Sampling Event with Measurement or Fact
+## Aligning Data to Darwin Core - Sampling Event with Extended Measurement or Fact

 Abby Benson
-December 16, 2021
+January 9, 2022

 ### General information about this notebook
-Script to process the Texas Parks and Wildlife Department (TPWD) bag seine data from the format used by the Houston Advanced Research Center (HARC) for bays in Texas.
+Script to process the Texas Parks and Wildlife Department (TPWD) Aransas Bay bag seine data from the format used by the Houston Advanced Research Center (HARC) for bays in Texas.
 Taxonomy was processed using a separate script (TPWD_Taxonomy.R) using a taxa list pulled from the pdf "2009 Resource Monitoring Operations Manual".
+All original data, processed data and scripts are stored on [an item](https://www.sciencebase.gov/catalog/item/53a887f4e4b075096c60cfdd) in USGS ScienceBase.

 ```r